wolfgang-desalvador/cyclecloud-ondemand/README.md

 In order to store the secrets involved in OnDemand Portal configuration, an Azure Key Vault will be required to be configured.
 This Azure Key Vault will be accessed during configuration through a managed identity.

+## Important remarks

+The use of Basic Authentication and the use of self-signed certificate option should be considered only in non-production environment because of the related security concerns.

+* In order to leverage OIDC authentication, you can check the guide about [creating an app registration in Entra ID](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-register-app)
+* In order to use OIDC LDAP Dex, it is important that the account in use as the least priviledge on Active Directory, like read only account and all security policies for service accounts.
+This account only needs permission to read and perform LDAP queries.

 ## Creating a Managed Identity

 To create a Managed Identity for Azure OnDemand portal project, just run the following command in an Azure Cloud Shell or an Azure CLI enabled terminal (the Managed Identity can also be created by Azure Portal or by any other method):